 Wireless Sensing is the ability to cancel reflections (anti-reflection) from the skin to increase the Signal-to-Noise-Ratio ("SNR") transmitted through body tissue to enable better medical diagnostics.
 This breakthrough wireless sensing technology is made using proprietary patterned designs, printed on metal-dielectric structures on flexible substrates that act as anti-reflection (impedance-matching) coatings when placed over the human skin in combination with medical diagnostic modalities, such as MRI, ultrasound systems, non-invasive glucometers etc. For example, as a medical imaging application, The Company is developing metaSURFACETM (also known as RadiWiseTM) an innovation which allows up to 40 times more energy to be transmitted through the human tissue, instead of being reflected.
 The benefit is increased diagnostic speed and imaging accuracy leading to patient throughput increases for healthcare providers.
 The metaSURFACETM device consists of proprietary non-ferrous metallic and dielectric layers that are exactingly designed to interact (resonate) with radio waves allowing the waves to "see-through the skin".

-The Company is developing wireless sensing applications from its London, UK office and advancing the wireless sensing technology with Innovate UK grants and management is preparing a request for quote (RFQ) to seek licensing and/or partnership opportunities to commercialize wireless sensing technology related applications.
+The Company is developing wireless sensing applications from its London, UK office and advancing the wireless sensing technology with Innovate UK grants.